ruby/setup-ruby/README.md

 the latest version of Bundler with the same major version will be installed.
 Otherwise, the latest Bundler version is installed (except for Ruby 2.2 and 2.3 where only Bundler 1 is supported).

+If your gemfile is not named "Gemfile" or if your project includes multiple gemfiles, you can set the path to a gemfile with the `BUNDLE_GEMFILE` environment variable.
+The ".lock" suffix will be added to the path before evaluating the file.

 This behavior can be customized, see [action.yml](action.yml) for details about the `bundler` input.

 ### Caching `bundle install` automatically